-The transformation of ‘Orama’, a gracious Victorian villa in Sydney’s Woollahra, involved the renovation and extension of an historic house.
-Our brief was to enhance and expand the building to create a comfortable family home, and make a setting for the client’s Australian art collection.
-This project has two distinct halves, requiring distinct yet complementary approaches: the renovation of the original parts, and the construction of a new concrete and glass pavilion beyond.
+The transformation of ‘Orama’, a gracious Victorian villa in Sydney’s Woollahra, involved the renovation and extension of a significant historic house.
+Our brief was to restore and extend the building to make a comfortable family home, while creating a framework for the client’s Australian art collection.
+Comprising two distinct halves, the project required distinct yet complementary approaches: the restoration of the original parts, and the construction of a new concrete and glass pavilion behind.

-Complementing the existing house, the new addition was designed to be minimal in form and detail, with textured raw concrete extending from the walls out into the garden, punctuated by water (the pool), vegetation, lawn, and pebbles.
+Complementing the existing house, the new addition was designed to be minimal in form and detail, with textured raw concrete extending from the walls out into the garden, where it is melded to the pool, garden, lawn, and pebbled expanses.

-A striking double-height living room forms the nucleus of the extension.
-Six-metre sliding doors on the northern side flood the room with light, overcoming the limitations of the south-facing site.
-The space of the living room flows into a stainless steel kitchen, and into the garden and swimming pool beyond.
-Upstairs, a guest bedroom and chic bathroom occupy the glassy link between the old and new parts of the house.
+A striking double-height living room forms the nucleus of the extension, where six-metre-high sliding doors on the northern side flood the room with light and overcome the limitations of the south-facing site.
+This living and dining room flows into a stainless-steel kitchen, and out to the garden and swimming pool beyond.

-Environmentally-sensitive elements were stitched into the old and new parts of the house, including hydronic floor heating and cooling, natural cross ventilation and an avoidance of air-conditioning, exploitation of good solar orientation, thermally massive construction, and heat-exchange technology.
+Environmentally sensitive elements are embedded in the old and new parts of the house, including hydronic floor heating and cooling, natural cross ventilation and an avoidance of air conditioning.
+These aspects are underpinned by exploitation of good solar orientation, thermally massive construction, and heat-exchange technology to make this a stable and comfortable environment year-round.

 2015 Winner Woollahra Design Excellence Awards Heritage